Lost-Outpost/Telsera/GAMEPLAY.md

   > :video_game: You can find Taliesin at the hidden statue of Talos along Lake Illinalta.

+- [Katana](https://www.nexusmods.com/skyrimspecialedition/mods/69622) - This mod includes 4800+ dialogue lines, dynamic combat, and 2 human-voiced followers.
+Katana, a not-so-roguish rogue with mysterious powers, chased a stolen heirloom to Skyrim.
+Megara, a healer with a knack for getting information, found herself helping Katana find it, but they need you to succeed.
+New features unlock after completing their quest.

+  > :video_game: You can find Katana at the Winking Skeever in Solitude.

 ## Player Homes

 - [Cityside - A Starter Home](https://www.nexusmods.com/skyrimspecialedition/mods/27777) - A simple and minimal starter home based in the heart of the capital of Skyrim, the city of Solitude.